HimangshuDe/Chess-Clock/README.md

 1. Start the clock by clicking the "Play" button or tapping on any of the sides.
 2. Pause and resume the clock using the "Pause" and "Resume" buttons.
+3. Clock can be reset using the "Reset" button

 ## Technical Details